Damn Small Linux

-Damn Small Linux (DSL) is a discontinued computer operating system for the x86 family of personal computers.
-It is free and open-source software under the terms of the GNU GPL and other free and open source licenses.
-It was designed to run graphical user interface applications on older PC hardware, for example, machines with 486 and early Pentium microprocessors and very little random-access memory (RAM).
-DSL is a Live CD with a size of 50 megabytes (MB).
-What originally began as an experiment to see how much software could fit in 50 MB eventually became a full Linux distribution.
-It can be installed on storage media with small capacities, like bootable business cards, USB flash drives, various memory cards, and Zip drives.
+Damn Small Linux (DSL) is a Linux distribution for the x86 family of personal computers.
+It is free and open-source software under the terms of the GNU GPL and other free and open-source licenses.
+DSL is designed to run graphical user interface applications on older PC hardware, but the exact specifications required differ significantly between the original version and the modern version.

 History

 DSL was originally conceived and maintained by John Andrews.
 For five years the community included Robert Shingledecker who created the MyDSL system, DSL Control Panel and other features.
-After issues with the main developers, Robert was, by his account, exiled from the project.
+After issues with the main developers, Shingledecker was, by his account, exiled from the project.
 He currently continues his work on Tiny Core Linux which he created in April 2008.

-DSL was originally based on Model-K, a 22 MB stripped down version of Knoppix, but soon after was based on Knoppix proper, allowing much easier remastering and improvements.
+DSL was originally based on Model-K, a 22 MB stripped-down version of Knoppix, but soon after was based on Knoppix proper, allowing much easier remastering and improvements.
+The distribution is now based on Debian and antiX.

+Original DSL

+Originally, DSL supported machines with as little as a 486 microprocessor and 8 megabytes (MB) of random-access memory (RAM).
+The live CD itself was only 50 MB in size.

+What originally began as an experiment to see how much software could fit in 50 MB eventually became a full Linux distribution.
+It could be installed on storage media with small capacities, like bootable business cards, USB flash drives, various memory cards, and Zip drives.

+This version of DSL was last developed in 2012, with its last stable release in 2008.

+Modern DSL

+In 2024, a release candidate for DSL was released, the first in twelve years.
+This newer version has rather higher system requirements, and a size limit of 700 MB, but still supports older 32-bit systems.
+This version is based on antiX rather than Knoppix.

 System requirements

-DSL supports only x86 PCs.
-The minimum system requirements are a 486 processor and 8 MB of RAM.
-DSL has been demonstrated browsing the web with Dillo, running simple games and playing music on systems with a 486 processor and 16 MB of RAM.
+DSL is designed to primarily support x86 PCs.
+The minimum system requirements for the older version were a 486 processor and 8 MB of RAM.
+DSL has been demonstrated by browsing the web with Dillo, running simple games, and playing music on systems with a 486 processor and 16 MB of RAM.
 The system requirements are higher for running Mozilla Firefox and optional add-ons such as the OpenOffice.org office suite.